ebd622/splunk/basic/README.md

 Splunk stores data in index.
 Ingested data goes thrhough the process of indexing which converts data to sacrhcable events.

 ### Chaining Commands
+SPL commmands use the pope | commands to chain search commands together.